rlucente-se-jboss/integration-demo/README.md

 the `Ok` button on the far right.

-The RHDM Demo project will appear with two items:  a guided decision table and a single data ojbect.
+The RHDM Demo project will appear with two items:  a guided decision table and a single data object.
 Feel free to explore these.
 When done, press the `Build & Deploy` button on the right.
 If you see a `Conflicting Repositories` pop-up, just click the `Override` button.